Export Data to Excel file in Spring Boot

 }

-10. Create a view page on the static folder of the export data to the excel project
+We are creating a view page under the static folder of the export data to the Excel project

 <!DOCTYPE html>